drvinceknight/gt/_class-notes/about-the-class.md

 ---
 layout: class-notes
-title: "About the class and Normal Form Games"
+title: "About the class"
 tags:
   - about
-  - normal-form-games
+  - auctions
 ---

 ## Pre class email